VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 </div>

 # Virtual Trucker Rich Presence on Discord
-## Version 2.5.3 (2.53)
+## Version 2.6.0 (2.60)

 An easy tool to let others see your current job, truck, etc. using Discord Rich Presence!

 Here's our Discord server for support: https://discord.gg/Zt49WDH

-In different weather or time, your image will change on the rich presence.
+Your image will change on the rich presence depending if your lights are on.
-It will change when your turn your lights on/off or wipers on/off.
-ETCARS 0.15  is required for the RPC to work.
+ETCARS 0.15  is required for the RPC to work, older versions will not work.

+## Things to note!

+* Before installing VT-RPC 2.6, uninstall VT-RPC 2.5 first to prevent issues!
-**TruckersMP has their own Rich Presence which needs to be disabled in MP Settings!**
+* TruckersMP has their own Rich Presence which needs to be disabled in MP Settings!
-**Due to a few problems with previous ETCARS, you will need to install ETCARS 0.15 from our installer, uncheck it if you have problems during installation and download seperately!**
+* Due to a few problems with previous ETCARS, you will need to install ETCARS 0.15 from our installer.
+* Promods isn't supported currently but there are future plans for supporting it.

 Supports **Euro Truck Simulator 2**, **American Truck Simulator** and **TruckersMP**.